A mom and daughter visiting a colorful building in Spain

 • add -s for:

-• singular nouns that end in consonants other than -n, -r, -s, -l, -j, -d, -y
+• singular nouns that end in consonants other than -n, -r, -s, -l, -j, -d, and -y

 • add -es for:

-• singular nouns that end in consonants -n, -r, -s, -l, -j, -d, -y, accented vowel + -n or -s, and -en
+• singular nouns that end in consonants other than -n, -r, -s, -l, -j, -d, -y, accented vowel + -n or -s, and -en

-• singular nouns that end in -z.
+• singular nouns that end in -z

 If you’ve read this far, and want to continue, prepare to learn all about special cases next!